 Dr. Zucker specializes in the spectrum of maternal mental health issues as well as parenting and attachment relationships.

 Dr. Jessica Zucker is a licensed clinical psychologist in Los Angeles specializing in women’s health with a focus on reproductive and maternal mental well-being.
-Jessica works with women struggling with fertility issues, pregnancy, perinatal loss, during transitions in motherhood, supporting prenatal and postpartum adjustments, treating perinatal mood disorders, pregnancy and postpartum body image concerns, and in the midst of relationship challenges after the birth of a child.
+Jessica works with women struggling with fertility issues, pregnancy, perinatal loss, during transitions in motherhood, supporting prenatal and postpartum adjustments, treating perinatal mood and anxiety disorders, pregnancy and postpartum body image concerns, and in the midst of relationship challenges after the birth of a child.

 She offers short-term and long-term psychotherapy as well as consultation services for women, couples and families, companies, and innovative campaigns centered around maternal health.

 Dr. Zucker brings an expertise grounded in a global viewpoint to her practice, writing, books, speaking engagements, and multimedia projects.
 With a background in international public health and human development, Dr. Zucker addresses not only the issues women and families experience surrounding attachment and maternal health, but also focuses on delivering information and tools to women, as well as healthcare practitioners, with the aim of creating greater understanding, prevention, early identification, and treatment of widespread maternal mental health issues.